 Equally dangerous, the third case concerns the manipulation of shares in the Stock Exchange.
 Here, rumours are elaborately leaked in Stock Exchange circles about some impressive but unsubstantiated information concerning the future performance of a certain share.
 As a result, demand for that share shoots up and its value rises.
 Whoever is party to this manipulation already owns a large number of shares, which are sold when prices are high.
-This mass selling usually affects the collapse of the share, with the consequent loss of money belonging to those who were naïve enough to invest in the share and not sell early.
+This mass selling usually effects the collapse of the share, with the consequent loss of money belonging to those who were naïve enough to invest in the share and not sell early.
 It should be noted that in recent years prospective investors have access to these rumours via the Internet, without, of course, being able to cross-examine the credibility of the information.
-Having been convinced and in anticipation of future gains, they duly go ahead and invest (To Vima 30/05/1999, pp. D18-D19).
+Having been convinced and in anticipation of future gains, they duly go ahead and invest (see the interesting article by N. Frantzis, Stock exchange Frauds via the Internet, in the newspaper "To Vima", 30/05/1999, pp., D18-D19).
 In Greece this problem has occupied experts (see study by L.N.
 Georgakopoulos and N.L.
+Georgakopoulos in "Nomiko Vima", vol.

-Georgakopoulos reviewed in Nomiko Vima, 47, p.
-89, 1999), as well as the courts, as in the case of the company 'L.'.
-Eleven employees of this company (including brokers, business people and shareholders) were charged with endeavouring, through illegal means, namely inside information, to boost the price of shares within four months (from September 1993 to January 1994).
+47:1999, 89), as well as the courts, as in the case of the company "L.".
+Eleven employees of this company (including brokers, businesspeople and shareholders) were charged with endeavouring, through illegal means, namely inside information, to boost the price of shares within 4 months (from Sept.
+1993 to Jan.
+1994).
 Since this increase was not based on the financial performance of the company, the share collapsed.
-Eight of those charged were convicted, after a three-month hearing, to sentences of one to two years - which could be bought off - and to fiscal penalties reaching a total amount of about 246,000 euros; an amount substantially smaller than the losses incurred by investors and/or the profits which certain persons collected (To Vima 26/01/2000, p.
-B5).
-A similar case is presently awaiting judgement.
-This involves the case of the firm of brokers 'D.C.', which, according to the report issued by the Stock Exchange Committee, is alleged to have championed the artificial rise and consequent vertical fall of the value of shares belonging to the companies 'M.' and 'P.', resulting in their going bust on 6 November 1996, to the order of about 7.6 million euros (Exousia 26/05/1997, pp. 31-33; 09/11/1996, p.
-33; To Vima 10/11/1996).
+Eight of those charged were convicted, after a three-month hearing, to sentences of one to two years - which could be bought off - and to fiscal penalties reaching a total amount of 84 million Drs, about 246,000 Euros; an amount substantially smaller than losses incurred by investors and/or the profits which certain persons collected (see, in particular, the article by N. Frantzis, in the newspaper "To Vima", 26/01/2000, p., B5).
+A similar case is presently awaiting judgment.
+This involves the case of the firm of brokers "D. C.", which, according to the report issued by the Stock Exchange Committee, is alleged to have championed the artificial rise and consequent vertical fall of the value of shares belonging to the companies "M." and "P.", resulting in their going bust on 06/11/1996, to the order of 2.6 billion Drs, about 7,6 million Euros (see articles in the newspaper "Exousia", 26/05/1997, pp., 31-33 and 09/11/1996, p., 33, as well as "To Vima", 10/11/1996).